 Pictured right and top left, the strip of Prado beaches is split into a series of separate areas.

 Bus 83 will take you from the Old Port to the beginning of the park.
-Bus 19, which you'll need to pick up at Castellane, on metro line 2, runs all along it.
+Bus 19, which you'll need to pick up at Castellane (metro line 1 or 2), runs all along it.

 First up is the Plage du Roucas Blanc, set well back from the Corniche behind a high grassy ridge topped by Le Bateau ivre (The Drunken Boat), a 1989 sculpture by Jean Amado dedicated to the poet Arthur Rimbaud, who died in Marseille.